Freddd13/autoscore/README.md

 ## Note
-### About RSS
-Currently the repo depends on [MMS user route rss from RSSHub](https://docs.rsshub.app/routes/social-media#youtube-user).
-It's recommended to replace the domain with your self-hosted rsshub url, because the public hub can sometimes be banned by source sites.
-Besides, self-hosting one is quite benefit for your other future usage.
-If you don't have one, you can use the default url `https://rsshub.app/`.
-For more info, please check [RSSHub doc](https://docs.rsshub.app/).

 ### About Onedrive
 To save to onedrive, you need to create an app in [Azure](https://portal.azure.com/#home).
 Note that currently only onedrive business international is tested.
 Check out [here](auto_score/onedrive/README.md) for detailed instructions of getting required data.